DIY Wood Countertops for Kitchen: Your Concise Guide

 Weakness to Water and Heat

-You will need to pay attention to how your wood comes into contact with water.
+You will need to pay attention to how your wood countertops come into contact with water.
 Sealants can keep water from seeping into the wood, but prolonged water damage can still cause problems.

 Wood is also not fully heat resistant, meaning you will need to place hot pots and pans on trivets, especially anything over 400 degrees.
 Fortunately, many burn marks can be sanded away and reconditioned.